avniproject/avni-website/src/pages/blog/6-ways-how-Avni-is-helping-JSS-MCH-Phulwari-programs.md

 ![JSSCP Supervisor](/img/6-ways-how-Avni-is-helping-JSS-MCH-Phulwari-programs/JSSCP_supervisor.jpg "JSSCP Supervisor")

-Avni highlights overdue visits and cancelled visits along with reasons for cancelling the visits.
+Avni highlights overdue and cancelled visits along with reasons for cancelling them.
 Program coordinators can pull this data in to monitor phulwari supervisors more easily.
 No missed visit goes unnoticed.

 [//]: # (todo: How much delay was eliminated here?)